Sandon Primary Academy

 Cognition and learning difficulty: Most class sizes are small (1:20) promoting the principle of quality first teaching.
 Within these small classes, teaching professionals will use a range of interventions and supportive strategies to provide a personalised and differentiated curriculum for these pupils.
 The academy also has trained Teachers and Teaching Assistants in a number of interventions which will accelerate pupils progress and help them to catch up with peers.

 Communication and interaction difficulties: The academy has trained staff to conduct an Early Communication Screen to identify pupils in the Early Years and KS1 with communication and interaction difficulties.
-Teachers within these areas of the academy and the academy SENCo, are also trained in the communication and interaction programmes (Talk Boost) enabling them to provide daily interventions to the children identified.
+Teachers within these areas of the academy and the academy SENCO, are also trained in the communication and interaction programmes (Talk Boost) enabling them to provide daily interventions to the children identified.
 For children with a more severe communication and interaction need, support and advice from outside agencies will be sought and where necessary referrals can be made to the local authority speech and language team for an individualised care plan to be completed.
 The Academy is also part of an Opportunity Area Project 'Stoke Speaks Out' providing staff with access to current training and the ability to seek support from a speech and language therapist and reading champion as well as share best practice from around the city.

 Autistic spectrum disorder: The academy will use the expertise of outside agencies to diagnose and support pupils with an Autistic Spectrum Disorder.
 Outside agencies will advise and support staff in providing the right environment and learning methods to overcome difficulties in this area.
 The academy will not label any child with 'Autistic Spectrum Disorder' unless diagnosed by a medical professional.
 Children diagnosed with an Autistic Spectrum Disorder will have a personalised provision map.